 There has never been a better year than this one to do this.
 Let’s take a look at the best outdoor basketball shoes 2020 and the recent few years have to offer.

 - There’s More You Need to Know

 Perfect for taking your hops over to the park

-2020 truly has been somewhat a nightmare for a lot of people, including basketball players and folk who just like to shoot some hoops in a gym.
+2019 & all the way to today truly have been somewhat a nightmare for a lot of people, including basketball players and guys who just like to shoot some hoops in a gym.
 Quarantine, social distancing, closed indoor gyms – it’s the complete package of stuff that we’re not currently finding very welcoming.

 Think of it as your go-to, all-in-one source of all you need to know about shoes for all types of outdoor (harder surface) courts.

 I’ll be breaking down what exactly makes a solid outdoor shoe, give you my personal list of the 7 best outdoor hoop shoes.